-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for your supplementary question.
-This is a particularly relevant question, as we have officially acknowledged some communities who are working to create or initiate a safe home, a temporary safe place or a safe shelter and most of these local bodies are not-for-profit or (interpretation ends) non-profit organizations (interpretation) or the local hamlet has commenced the initiative locally.

-This includes identification of a building as our department does not build safe shelters, nonetheless, we provide operating funding or program funding for any activities, and Family Services can usually provide this type of funding assistance.
+This is a particularly relevant question, as we have officially acknowledged some communities that are working to create or initiate a safe home, a temporary safe place, or a safe shelter and most of these local bodies are (interpretation ends) non-profit organizations (interpretation) or the hamlet has commenced the initiative locally.
+This includes identification of a building as our department does not build safe shelters.
+Nonetheless, we provide operating funding or program funding for any activities, and Family Services can usually provide this type of funding assistance.
 Thank you, Mr. Speaker.